 - To share their knowledge and experience of supporting students through and after their senior years of schooling, it's my pleasure to introduce today's panel.
 Karen Berger is an Advisory Visiting Teacher, Post School Options who is famous in the metropolitan region for passionately supporting the schools, families, and students she works with.
 Karen has held the Advisory Visiting Teacher Post School Options role for eight years and has over 24 years of teaching experience, 14 of which have been within the special education field.
 As an Advisory Visiting Teacher Post School Options, Karen supports students, families, and teachers with transition planning to life after school.

-- Associate Professor Michael Whelan is a researcher, a father of two young men with autism, a movie maker, book writer, musician, and all round nice guy.
+- Associate Professor Michael Whelan is a researcher, a father of two young men with autism, a movie maker, book writer, musician, and all-round nice guy.

 - Sharon Whip is an autism consultant, a mother of a young woman with autism and is one of the most enthusiastic advocates for successful post-school outcomes for young people with autism.
 In her current role, Sharon brings with her over 20 years of experience, eight of which have focused on supporting and advocating for autistic adults to achieve employment success.
 Sharon was involved in the Dandelion Program and is currently implementing methodologies into the Disability Employment Service.